 Campaigns, referendums, and bills in both the House and Senate to grant DC statehood have been plentiful since the 1980s, but none have been passed by both houses of Congress.
 The first House bill failed 277 to 153 in 1993.

 On June 26, 2020, the House passed HR 51 to grant DC statehood, though the Senate and the Trump Administration opposed the bill.
 The bill was passed by the House a second time on Apr.
 22, 2021, with a vote of 216-208.
 Both bills were sponsored by DC’s nonvoting delegate Eleanor Holmes Norton, JD, who introduced 22 bills as of Jan.
 20, 2022 in her “Free and Equal D.C.
 Series” to grant DC statehood.
 The Biden Administration signaled support of the bill on Apr.
 20, 2021, but the bill faces hard odds in the Senate where it needed 60 votes to overcome the filibuster.
-Nevertheless, the Senate signaled a hearing would be held by the Senate Homeland Security and Governmental Affairs Committee beginning on June 22, 2021.
+Nevertheless, the Senate Homeland Security and Governmental Affairs Committee held a hearing on June 22, 2021.
 The bill, if passed, would shrink Washington, DC, to include the White House, National Mall, monuments, and other federal buildings, leaving the rest of the city to become the 51st state called “Washington, Douglass Commonwealth” (a nod to Frederick Douglass).

 An Apr.
 21, 2021, a Morning Consult/Ipsos poll found 40% of citizens in the country supported DC statehood, 32% were opposed, and 28% didn’t know or had no opinion.
 Support was mostly found among Democrats (62%), liberals (65%), black people (60%), and those who live in urban areas (57%).
 Opposition was mostly found among Republicans (59%), conservatives (61%), whites (36%), and those who live in rural areas (41%).